Selectboard Meeting Agenda – 6/26/25

 Board of Trustees Meeting

-Present: Amy Howard (Chair), Kathy Nerrie (Treasurer), Gail LaHaise, Susan Johnson,
+Present: Amy Howard (Chair), Kathy Nerrie (Treasurer), Susan Johnson, Bill Ranauro,

-Bill Ranauro, Sarah Mann, Erin Bowen, Jean Kobeski (Recording Secretary), Jane Malmberg (Library Director),
+Susan Johnson, Sarah Mann, Erin Bowen, Jana Sellarole, Jean Kobeski (Recording Secretary), Jane Malmberg (Library Director)

-Amy called the meeting to order at 4:00 p.m. in the Community Room of the main library.
+Call to Order: Amy called the meeting to order at 4:04 p.m. in the Hubbard Community Room.

 Old Business